anataliocs/polkadot-arbitrage-apes/README.md

 ## STEP 3: Deploy Contract and Update Env

 - Use ARBITRAGE_APES_WASM and SOURCE_ACCOUNT_CLI_NAME and ARBITRAGE_APES_CONTRACT_NAME from .env
-- Use Stellar CLI to deploy contract using .env vars
+- Use Polkadot CLI to deploy contract using .env vars
 - Sets contract alias to ARBITRAGE_APES_CONTRACT_NAME from .env
 - Sets Deployed contract address to DEPLOYED_ARBITRAGE_APES_CONTRACT
 - Sets NFT metadata in your contract